Tactics/cf_developer_docs/source/includes/35_edit_associate.html.md

 }
 ```

+In this use case we modify an existing associate.
-If we wish to modify a previously created associate, at a later date, we first have to query the existing associates to find out their ID.
+First, we query the existing associates to find out their ID.
 Upon executing this query in a real scenario you'll end up with a result set of all the associates for your accountant.
 For the sake of simplicity we've kept the result set for this example short and only show the one that will be of use to us.